ENG517/Procedure/marshb/marsh-logic-create-audio-track.md

 ### Check Your Progression

-- After you have completed these steps you should have an audio track as seen below
+- After you have completed these steps you should have an audio track as seen below.

 ![Progress Photo](assets/images/screenshots/end_task1.jpg)